bestia-dev/bestia-dev.github.io/README.md

 For me, it is: [//bestia-dev.github.io](https://bestia-dev.github.io)

 Then make a GitHub action to create `GitHub pages` from your `docs` folders.
 Done!
+No need to buy a domain name and pay monthly for website hosting.

 Now you can put `index.html` and all other HTML, CSS and javascript magic.
 But no server dynamic coding.
 It is a static page.

+## Proper website with domain name

-I already have a personal webpage on [//bestia.dev](https://bestia.dev).
-Here I will duplicate the static pages.
+I already have a proper personal webpage with the domain name [//bestia.dev](https://bestia.dev).
+This will be a development project for the website.
+This way I can easily develop and then publish/copy to my proper website.
-The dynamic pages that need server code will be redirected to my web site [//bestia.dev](https://bestia.dev).
+I will mostly use images and links from/to my proper website, not local links or images.
+So to boost the links and use them on my proper website.

 ## Open-source and free as a beer